forentfraps/BES/README.md

      - If the first byte of the PRNG output matches the plaintext byte, record the counter value as part of the ciphertext.
      - Update the seed with the latest PRNG output.
    - The ciphertext is a sequence of counters representing the number of iterations for each byte.

-*Note: if the required byte is not present after 65535 iterations, everything goes up in flames, since it is obviously the user's fault for picking a faulty key.
+*Note: if the required byte is not found after 65535 iterations, everything goes up in flames, since it is obviously the user's fault for picking a faulty key.
 However the probabiliy of that is like 10^-112*

 2. **Decryption:**
    - For each counter in the ciphertext:
      - Use the initial seed to generate PRNG outputs.